Papa John's: Events

-Papa John's received attention in May 2008 when a Washington, D.C. franchise distributed T-shirts making fun of Cleveland Cavaliers star player LeBron James at a playoff game against the Washington Wizards.
-Photographs of the shirts quickly spread from the Internet to Cleveland television.
+In May 2008, a Washington, D.C. franchise distributed T-shirts making fun of Cleveland Cavaliers star player LeBron James during a playoff game against the Washington Wizards.
+Photographs of the shirts quickly spread online and were later shown on Cleveland television.
 Increasing awareness of the controversy prompted an apology from the Papa John's national headquarters on May 5.
 To apologize, Papa John's offered large single-topping pizzas for 23 cents (matching James' jersey number) at all locations in Greater Cleveland and throughout northern Ohio.
 The chain sold over 172,000 pizzas at 23 cents a piece, with customers waiting in lines outside of some stores for as long as three hours.